gamaral/rpi-buildroot/README.md

 **Notice** you will need to replace *sdX* in the following commands with the actual device node for your sdcard.

+#### Automatic

+	board/raspberrypi/flashsdcard /dev/sdX

+This will resize the root partition to fill up the whole SD card.

+#### Manual

 	dd if=output/images/sdcard.img of=/dev/sdX

+Resize the partition (if needed)

+	parted /dev/sdX
+	> print         # prints partition table
+	> resizepart 2  # resize the root partition
+	> 100%          # make it fill up the whole SD card
+	> print         # prints partition table
+	> quit          # exit program

+Then resize the filesystem

+	resize2fs /dev/sdx2

 ### Manual